 The ancient Tiwanaku ruins, a UNESCO World Heritage Site, offer insights into a pre-Incan civilization.

-Insider Tips: Visit the museum first; consider hiring a guide for context and stories.
+Insider Tips: Visit the museum first, and consider hiring a guide for context and stories.

-Practicalities: 1.5-hour drive from La Paz; entrance fee applies; allow at least half a day.
+Practicalities: 1.5-hour drive from La Paz with entrance fee, and you may spend at least half a day here.

 8. Experience Cholita Wrestling